ChowDavid/Testing/README.md

 ##03 Spring Dao Mock Testing
 It show a sample of how DAO are Mocked before and after the mock.

+##04 Easy Mock Testing
+It show a very simple case to use EasyMock. but it looks not easy as it said

+##05 Mockito Testing
+It has many method more than easyMock.

 ##Checkout the code is easy
 1. Install git on your system.